“The West should continue to provide moral and political support for the protests in Iran”

 How have things developed?

-“The protests spread also outside Kurdistan, to large parts of Iran, where women and men from different ethnic groups and religious groups joined in and shouted slogans against the regime: ‘Death to the dictator’.
+“The protests spread also outside Kurdistan to large parts of Iran, where women and men from different ethnic groups and religious groups joined and shouted anti-regime slogans: ‘Death to the dictator’.
 They started tearing down pictures of the religious leaders.
-And women removed their hijabs and burned them”, Elisassi explains.
+And women took off their hijabs and burned them”, Elisassi explains.

 “The hijab is a symbol of the Islamic regime’s violence against women.
 The Islamic regime is based on a strictly hierarchical gender order in which women’s bodies and how women dress is strictly monitored, and any deviations are punished, like in the case of Jina’s murder.
 The protesters’ attack on the hijab was a direct attack on the regime and the religious leaders in Iran”, Eliassi continues.

 “This revolution is, without a doubt, a feminist revolution, perhaps the first of its kind, in which women and men shout the slogan ‘Jin, Jian, Azadi’, which is Kurdish and means “women, life, freedom’.
-This slogan has been used before within the Kurdish movement in Kurdish parts of Turkey and Syria, against the patriarchal regimes in the Middle East that have put women in a strongly subordinate position”, Eliassi explains.
+This slogan has been used before within the Kurdish movement in Kurdish parts of Turkey and Syria, to criticise the patriarchal regimes in the Middle East that are responsible for women ending up in a strongly subordinate position”, Eliassi explains.

 How do the protests affect Iran’s relations with the rest of the world?

 “They have a big impact.
-Iran has a big and well-educated population and there is good opportunity here to influence the region as a whole, in particular the position of women and minorities in the Middle East.
+Iran has a big and well-educated population and there is plenty of opportunity here to influence the region as a whole, in particular the position of women and minorities in the Middle East.
 For instance, Iran is neighbour with an Islamist regime that is oppressing women; the Talibans in Afghanistan.
 This is a clear signal to other countries in the Middle East, and the world as a whole, that the Middle East should not necessarily be seen as the stereotype of a world in which women are oppressed.
-There are great forces at play in Iran, for change towards an order in which gender equality is possible”, says Eliassi.
+There are great forces at play in Iran, which want to change the societal order and make the gender equality possible”, says Eliassi.

 There is a possibility here that an Islamist regime will be replaced by a new order that promotes world peace and gender equality